-- McGregor, R. (forthcoming).
+- McGregor, R. (2021).
 A Criminology of Narrative Fiction.
 Bristol: Bristol University Press.

 - McGregor, R. & Park, M.S.A.
 (2019).
 Towards a Deconstructed Curriculum: Rethinking Higher Education in the Global North.
 Teaching in Higher Education Special Issue: Experts, knowledge and criticality in the age of ‘alternative facts’: re-examining the contribution of higher education, 24 (3), 332-345.

 - McGregor, R. (2018).
 Cinematic Realism: A Defence from Plato to Gaut.
 British Journal of Aesthetics, 58 (3), 225-239.